 A confirmation mail is used to inform your customer about the services you have provided, whether it is transport, accommodation, food, booking, placing an order, subscription to a service, or any other kind of service you offer.
 Your confirmation email should be straight to the point and clear in its message for the customer to understand what services have been provided.
 The confirmation mail will typically confirm the customer’s request and contain information setting the right expectations for the customer.

 A confirmation letter for appointments becomes helpful when you are unsure whether a client has confirmed their appointment or when you want to check whether they will be attending their scheduled appointments.
 You can use “Confirmation of your appointment” as a simple starting text in your email, including the appointment date, the name of the person who booked them, the room number, time, and any other relevant information.
-Remember to make the letter brief and to the point to ensure to communicate your intended message effectively.
+Remember to make the letter brief and to the point to ensure that you communicate your intended message effectively.